 I recommend using a pool skimmer diverter in any swimming pool.
 They are cheap and easy to use.
 Although you may not use their functions often, having the option to direct the circulation of your pool water is a beneficial tool.

 Take a look at your pool water.
-If the flow at the top of the water is not strong enough to remove all of the floating debris, you can change the circulation to strengthen the skimmer pump.
+If the flow at the top of the water is not strong enough to remove all floating debris, you can change the circulation to strengthen the skimmer pump.
 And if dirt and algae are hanging out on the pool floor, you can change the water flow to suck water from the main drain.